 Addison Lee is a premium car hiring service with fully vetted drivers and a range of vehicles to choose from.
 Addison Lee offers elevated and reliable service usually reserved for longer hauls, like trips to the airport or special occasions for hopping around London during your trip.

-Uber remains a popular option in the city, but it’s not ideal for airport pick ups due to the absence of fixed fares.
+The Uber app remains a popular option in the city, but it’s not ideal for airport pick-ups due to the absence of fixed fares (surge pricing is a real pain).
 However, there are quite a few alternative options in Paris, ranging from local "Uber-like" apps hailing private drivers, to black car services and taxi apps.

 G7 was the original taxi booking app (and the only one) on the Parisian scene.
 With 8,000 drivers at your disposal, it offers the largest taxi fleet as well as pre-booking and personalization options (like English-speaking drivers).
 The app itself isn’t bad but the biggest drawback is the ride experience.
 In comparison to apps like Uber with driver rating and strict quality control, the average ride quality on G7 is not quite there.

-LeCab is a great option and came really close to being our choice for Paris.
+LeCab is a great local taxi option and came really close to being our choice for Paris.
 It is a Parisian private driver service giving the city an alternative to taxis and personal cars (like Uber).
-The app is great and the ride experience is spectacular, offering fixed fares, high-end cars, iPads with entertainment and a 5 minute courtesy wait.
+The app is great and the ride experience is spectacular, offering fixed fares, high-end cars, iPads with entertainment, and a 5-minute courtesy wait.
 LeCab also offers competitive airport fares (37€ ORY and 48€ CDG).
-However, availability is still not where it needs to be so average waiting time is too long in order for this to be your default go-to app.
+However, availability is still not where it needs to be so the average waiting time is too long in order for this to be your default go-to app.

 True Berliners don't really use taxis often, they prefer public transportation or their bicycle.
 The local taxi drivers lobby is strong and has been successful so far in keeping out the likes of Uber.
 Most taxis still work via good old local taxi stations so there aren't a lot of popular taxi-hailing apps out there, but here are some options: